 Rails vs. Sinatra - Use the Right Tool for the Job

-The big question here is: how to decide which framework is the most reasonable solution in a specific situation?
+How to decide which framework to use for a specific situation, Rails or Sinatra?
 The answer lies in complexity and project size.
-Think of it this way: even though you could, you will not stir your stew with a hammer, you will use a cooking spatula.Read
+Think of it this way: even though you could, you will not stir your stew with a hammer; you will use a cooking spatula.Read